Signal Flow Graphs | Control Systems

 2. We form a parameter ∆ which denotes the interactions among the various loops.

-∆=1-(sum of all single loops gains) + (sum of products of gains of all possible combinations of two non-touching loops)- (sum of products of gains of all possible combinations of three non-touching loops)+….
+∆=1 – (sum of all single loops gains) + (sum of products of gains of all possible combinations of two non-touching loops) – (sum of products of gains of all possible combinations of three non-touching loops) + ….

-1. We form a parameter ∆k (for k=1,2,3,…) Which is a cofactor of kth forward path, obtained from ∆ by removing the loops that touch this path.
+3. We form a parameter ∆k (for k=1,2,3,…) Which is a cofactor of kth forward path, obtained from ∆ by removing the loops that touch this path.

 So mason’s gain formula for the overall gain is

-Example of Signal Flow
+Signal Flow Graph Example

 1. There are three forward paths from R to C and three loops, with gains